-Despite the conflicts and controversies, Baghdad remains a city with incredible history and plenty of intriguing sights.
-It has sadly taken up much of the news in the past 20 to 30 years as a result of military skirmishes, however, it is still a hugely important city for the whole of the wider region, as well as for Iraq on the whole.
+Despite the conflicts and controversies, Baghdad remains a city with incredible history and plenty of interesting sights.
+It has sadly taken up much of the news in the past 20 to 30 years as a result of military action, however, it is still a hugely important city for Iraq.
+Here are some fun facts about Baghdad to help clue you in.

 Baghdad is the capital city of Iraq and is situated on the Tigris river.

 The city was built in a circular form.
-It became the capital of the dynasty of Caliphs known as Abbasid, becoming the focal centre of the Islamic world.
+It became the capital of the dynasty of Caliphs known as Abbasid, becoming the focal center of the Islamic world.

 The city was conquered by the Grandson of Genghis Khan, Hulegu, the leader of the Mongolian Empire, in 1258.

-In 1990, bombing began to cause considerable suffering and destruction in the city as a result of the war in the Persian Gulf.
-Iraq was again bombed, and more considerable destruction continued throughout Gulf War II, which began in 2003.
+In 1990, the bombing began to cause considerable suffering and destruction in the city as a result of the war in the Persian Gulf.
+Iraq was again bombed, and more considerable destruction continued throughout the second Gulf War, which began in 2003.

 Humidity in Baghdad varies from 10% to 50%, so no need to visit a sauna!

-During winter, temperatures sometimes drop to below freezing and daytime temperatures average 10 degrees Celsius.
+During winter, temperatures sometimes drop to below freezing and daytime temperatures average 50 degrees F.

-The old part of Baghdad is located on the east bank of the river.
+The old part of Baghdad is located on the east bank of the Tigris River.
 This area is known as Al-Rusafa, and the area on the west bank is known as Al- Karkh.

 Baghdad has a mix of old and new buildings.
-It is a thriving commercial centre and has many offices for large companies, as well as shops, cafes, restaurants, hotels, and government offices.
+It is a thriving commercial center and has many offices for large companies, as well as shops, cafes, restaurants, hotels, and government offices.

 1992 saw the opening of the Baghdad Stock Exchange!